 Saturday, February 2, 2013

-Random-ised thoughts - Tristram Shandy and Thomas Nashe
+Random-ised thoughts - Tristram Shandy, -ize and -ise verbs

-This is part of an ongoing investigation I'm doing into the use and spelling of -ise/-ize suffix verbs in British English.
+This is part of an investigation I've been doing into the use and spelling of -ize suffix verbs and their spelling (-ize or -ise) in British English.
+For more details, related posts and the methods I've used, see the -ize / -ise page.

 Engraving by George Cruikshank - image in the public domain, details at Wikipedia